pantheon-systems/documentation/source/_docs/http-to-https.md

 ## Redirect to HTTPS and the primary domain

-As part of best security practices, we suggest you [Require HTTPS with the HSTS Header](/docs/hsts), as well as a redirect.
+As part of best security practices, we suggest you [Require HTTPS with the HSTS Header](/hsts/), as well as redirect all HTTP traffic to HTTPS.

+{% include("hsts.html") %}

-Configure redirects to the primary domain with HTTPS in `settings.php` or `wp-config.php` if a visitor arrives either (1) on a different domain or (2) without HTTPS.
+If you need more control over your redirect and/or HSTS header, then you can manually configure redirects to the primary domain with HTTPS in `settings.php` or `wp-config.php` if a visitor arrives either (1) on a different domain or (2) without HTTPS.

 {% include("redirects.twig") %}